WONDER WOMAN

 Initially religious, she quit attending the Presbyterian church as a teenager “for its hypocrisy” and later marveled about Christian doctrines, some of which she would go on to describe as “absurd”.
 However, she remained socially engaged, took part throughout her college years, in the Anti-Poverty program, and learned about Judaism, Islam, Buddhism, and Inuit religions.
 In the late ‘80s, she even turned towards Roman Catholicism for a while, only to “stay near Christianity” after this spiritual fling – mainly for her reverence towards the noble-minded French priest and writer Pierre Teilhard de Chardin.

 Why am I mentioning religion?
 Because the unfathomable complexity of creation seems to me at the core of Annie Dillard’s books.
 She is a soul searcher, a pilgrim in the natural world.
 She wants contact with the divine.
 She needs explanations.
-Who doesn’t?
+Don’t we all?

 But rare are those among us who retreat to a house in the wilderness to keep the senses heightened with caffeine and to venture daily to find microscopic and macroscopic miracles on the banks of a stream somewhere in the Blue Ridge Mountains of Virginia.